Lincoln Bedroom for contributors controversy: Aftereffects

 First Lady Hillary Rodham Clinton's 2000 book An Invitation to the White House: At Home with History discussed the Lincoln Bedroom in terms of its decorating impact but made no mention of the contributors controversy.
 In any case, her campaign in the United States Senate election in New York, 2000 featured fundraisers who had partaken of the Lincoln Bedroom or similar accommodations.

-The matter came up in the 2000 United States presidential election when the Republican nominee, the Governor of Texas George W. Bush, witicized during a general election debate, "I think they’ve moved that line the buck stops here’ from the Oval Office to … the Lincoln Bedroom."
-However as it happened Bush had engaged in a similar practice with visitors to the Texas Governor's Mansion.
+The matter came up in the 2000 United States presidential election when the Republican nominee, the Governor of Texas George W. Bush, criticized during a general election debate, "I think they’ve moved that line the buck stops here’ from the Oval Office to … the Lincoln Bedroom."
+However as it happened, Bush had engaged in a similar practice with visitors to the Texas Governor's Mansion.
 Furthermore the first year and a half of the Presidency of George W. Bush also saw some instances of big-money contributors staying over at the White House.

 When Hillary Clinton ran for senator in 2000, her opponent, Rick Lazio, used the controversy to rebuke Clinton in a debate, saying "please, no lectures from Motel 1600 on campaign finance reform."

 During the presidency of Barack Obama, however, the Lincoln Bedroom was off-limits to guests.
 First Lady Michelle Obama said, "We don’t allow guests to stay in this room anymore."

 Many of the original Lincoln Bedroom guests were also big contributors to the Hillary Clinton presidential campaign, 2016.